 If you have prediabetes or diabetes, following a low glycemic diet may help you drop some weight, lose your belly fat, and improve your blood sugar.

 Have you heard about the low glycemic diet or the benefits of eating more low glycemic index (also known as low GI) foods?
-I like this way of eating because it’s not a fad or quick fix diet.
+I like this way of eating because it’s not a fad or quick-fix diet.
 It’s based on research about how different carbohydrate-rich foods impact your blood sugar.
-Lower GI carbs don’t raise your blood sugar as quickly, so they provide a longer lasting form of fuel for your body.
+Lower GI carbs don’t raise your blood sugar as quickly, so they provide a longer-lasting form of fuel for your body.
 Incorporating more low GI foods into every meal and snack throughout the day helps to stabilize your glucose levels, and minimizes the blood sugar spikes that can occur after a meal.

-Eating lower GI foods a good idea for everyone, but it’s especially important if you’re one of the 79 million Americans who has been diagnosed with prediabetes.
+Eating lower GI foods is a good idea for everyone, but it’s especially important if you’re one of the 79 million Americans who has been diagnosed with prediabetes.

 If you’re fasting blood sugar runs between 100 and 125 mg/dL, you have prediabetes.
 Prediabetes happens because your body becomes insulin resistant – you’re producing insulin, but it’s not working.
 Genetics can play a role, but it usually happens if you’re overweight, too sedentary, and have a diet that is too high in sugar and refined carbohydrates.

-When you eat anything with carbohydrate in it, your blood sugar goes up.
+When you eat anything with carbohydrates in it, your blood sugar goes up.
 When that happens, your insulin has to get to work to bring it down.
 Insulin’s job is to get that sugar out of your bloodstream and into your cells.

 GI is a measure of how quickly a food increases your blood sugar.
 As a general rule, higher GI carbs tend to be more processed or refined – think white bread or rice, sweetened cereals, and desserts.
 These foods have a more drastic impact on your blood sugar.
 They spike it quickly, which makes your insulin work hard and longer than it should.
 When you eat lots of high GI foods day after day, eventually your body stops responding to insulin.
 Insulin resistance is the step before diabetes.